Why The First 5 Years of Child Development Are So Important

 In this window of development, most babies are able to pull themselves to a seated position, stand without assistance, take their first steps, pick up and throw objects, roll a ball, and grasp objects between their thumb and one finger.
 In addition to the major milestones such as standing up and walking, this is a significant developmental period of a child’s ability to begin to develop more advanced fine motor skills.

-Between the ages of one and five, physical growth still happens tremendously, but the developmental windows are much wider.
-Here are a few of the typical, developmental milestones that are reached during these years:
+After the 1-year-old milestone, physical growth still happens tremendously, but the developmental windows are much wider.
+Here are a few of the typical, developmental milestones that are reached between ages 1 and 5.

 1 to 2 Years